La physique à l'ENSCR

 • Liquids or solids may undergo a phase change (solidification or fusion).
 This phase transition is accompanied by a heat transfer at one temperature that remains constant during the phase transition.
 As an example, to transform a solid into a liquid, it has to be heated up to the temperature of fusion and then a certain amount of heat has to be brought, that is called the latent heat of fusion, defined as : \begin{equation} \boxed{\displaystyle Q_P=mL_{\text{f}} } \quad \heartsuit \label{eq:chaleur_latente} \end{equation} The latent heat of fusion, $L_f$, en J.kg-1 depends on characteristics of the pure substance.

-In all this practical Work, we will evaluate the incertainties : the calculs can be make with Regressi, it will be more easily than with the hand.
+In all this practical Work, we can evaluate the uncertainties : the calculs can be make with Regressi, it will be easier than with the hand.

 Heat capacity of the Calorimeter